Many-minds interpretation: Interpretations of quantum mechanics

 The standard solution to the measurement problem is the "Orthodox" or "Copenhagen" interpretation, which claims that the wave function collapses as the result of a measurement by an observer or apparatus external to the quantum system.
-An alternative interpretation, the Many-worlds Interpretation, was first described by Hugh Everett in 1957 (where it was called the relative state interpretation, the name Many-worlds was coined by Bryce Seligman DeWitt starting in the 1960s and finalized in the 70s).
+An alternative interpretation, the Many-worlds Interpretation, was first described by Hugh Everett in 1957 (where it was called the relative state interpretation, the name Many-worlds was coined by Bryce Seligman DeWitt starting in the 1960s and finalized in the 1970s).
 His formalism of quantum mechanics denied that a measurement requires a wave collapse, instead suggesting that all that is truly necessary of a measurement is that a quantum connection is formed between the particle, the measuring device, and the observer.

 The many-worlds interpretation

 In the original relative state formulation, Everett proposed that there is one universal wavefunction that describes the objective reality of the whole universe.
 He stated that when subsystems interact, the total system becomes a superposition of these subsystems.
 This includes observers and measurement systems, which become part of one universal state (the wavefunction) that is always described via the Schrödinger Equation (or its relativistic alternative).
 That is, the states of the subsystems that interacted become "entangled" in such a way that any definition of one must necessarily involve the other.
 Thus, each subsystem's state can only be described relative to each subsystem with which it interacts (hence the name relative state).

-This has some interesting implications.
-For starters, Everett suggested that the universe is actually indeterminate as a whole.
-To see this, consider an observer measuring some particle that starts in an undetermined state, as both spin-up and spin-down, for example – a superposition of both possibilities.
+Everett suggested that the universe is actually indeterminate as a whole.
+For example, consider an observer measuring some particle that starts in an undetermined state, as both spin-up and spin-down, that is – a superposition of both possibilities.
 When an observer measures that particle's spin, however, it always registers as either up or down.
 The problem of how to understand this sudden shift from "both up and down" to "either up or down" is called the Measurement problem.
 According to the many-worlds interpretation, the act of measurement forced a “splitting” of the universe into two states, one spin-up and the other spin-down, and the two branches that extend from those two subsequently independent states.
 One branch measures up.
 The other measures down.
-Looking at the instrument informs the observer which branch she's on, but the system itself is indeterminate at this and, by logical extension, presumably any higher level.
+Looking at the instrument informs the observer which branch he is on, but the system itself is indeterminate at this and, by logical extension, presumably any higher level.

 The “worlds” in the many worlds theory is then just the complete measurement history up until and during the measurement in question, where splitting happens.
 These “worlds” each describe a different state of the universal wave function and cannot communicate.
-There is no collapse of the wavefunction into one state or another, but rather you just find yourself in the world leading up to what measurement you have made and are unaware of the other possibilities that are equally real.
+There is no collapse of the wavefunction into one state or another, but rather an observer finds itself in the world leading up to what measurement it has made and is unaware of the other possibilities that are equally real.